Siouxland Forecast: May 02, 2020

 And tonight, we will see some clearing with the chance of some sprinkles and very light showers lingering into the overnight and morning hours as we fall to a low of 48 by tomorrow morning.

-As always, tune into KCAU 9 News tonight at 6 and 10 p.m. to see your full extended forecast.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see your full extended forecast.